sruthipdurai/2017-07-16-gapminder-demo/README.md

 demo repository for learning git with gap minder data

-Code from a software carpentry workshop ucsf July 15,16 2017 we can also add text from local machines
+Code from a software carpentry workshop ucsf July 15,16 2017 we can also add paragraphs from local machines